Seven Cups Travel Jars

 About Our Seven Cups Travel Jars

 You can use your travel jar as a tea pot as well.
-Add hot water, go to where you need to go, then pour your infusions into an additional cup when your tea is strong enough for you or you want to share your tea with a friend.
+Add hot water, go to wherever you need to go, then pour your infusions into an additional cup when your tea is strong enough for you or you want to share your tea with a friend.
 The travel jars are sealed to prevent any spillage of tea, and we’ve printed our company logo on the side with the website just below.
 The website acts as a natural line.
 Add more water to your tea once you’ve drunk down to this line.

 Seven Cups Travel Jars are very popular gifts for new loose leaf tea drinkers and proficient tea enthusiasts alike.

-History of Glassware
+History of Chinese Glass

 Seven Cups Travel Jars brewing guidelines